DanielSlater/PyDataLondon2016/README.md

 # Building a Pong playing AI

-This repository contains the resources needed for the tutorial, Building a Pong playing AI in just 1 hour(Plus 4 days training time)
+This repository contains the resources needed for the tutorial, Building a Pong playing AI in just 1 hour(Plus 4 days training time).
+The full video for the tutorial is on youtube [here](https://www.youtube.com/watch?v=n8NdT_3y9oY).

 ### Installation Guide for OS X